 A self-professed libertarian, Barnett is a proponent of liberal interpretations of justice.
 Specifically, he holds the opinion that the federal courts must vigorously defend the personal liberties of private citizens, as a check on overreach by the executive and legislative branches.
 He has argued cases before the Supreme Court, perhaps most notably Gonzalez v.
 Raich (a medical marijuana) and NFIB v.
 Sebelius (a case against the Affordable Care Act).
 He has published numerous significant works regarding constitutional law, including his most recent book, An Introduction to Constitutional Law: 100 Supreme Court Cases Everyone Should Know, which he wrote with colleague Josh Blackman.

-Free Speech, Constitutional Law, Regulation, and Public Policy
+Areas of Specialization: Free Speech, Constitutional Law, Regulation, and Public Policy

 Lee Bollinger is Columbia University's 19th president.
 He earned a B.S. in political science at the University of Oregon and his J.D. from Columbia University's Law School.
 He is most noted for his scholarship regarding First Amendment and free speech issues, as well as being a defendant in two major U.S. Supreme Court cases involving affirmative action in higher education admissions.